DetachHead/basedpyright/docs/configuration.md

 <!--8<-- [start:after-table] -->
 ## Overriding language server settings

-If a `pyproject.toml` (with a `basedpyright` or `pyright` section) or a `pyrightconfig.json` exists, any [dicouraged language server settings](./language-server-settings.md#discouraged-settings) (eg. in a VS Code `settings.json`) will be ignored. `pyrightconfig.json` is prescribing the environment to be used for a particular project.
+If a `pyproject.toml` (with a `basedpyright` or `pyright` section) or a `pyrightconfig.json` exists, any [discouraged language server settings](./configuration/language-server-settings.md#discouraged-settings) (eg. in a VS Code `settings.json`) will be ignored. `pyrightconfig.json` is prescribing the environment to be used for a particular project.
 Changing the environment configuration options per user is not supported.

 If a `pyproject.toml` (with a `basedpyright` or `pyright` section) or a `pyrightconfig.json` does not exist, then the language server settings apply.

-for more information about why this is the case, [see here](./language-server-settings.md#discouraged-settings).
+For more information about why this is the case, [see here](./configuration/language-server-settings.md#discouraged-settings).

 ## Locale Configuration